 - Define and Understand Your Avatar …

-- Stay Focussed on Your Core Goals …
+- Stay Focused on Your Core Goals …

 - Develop a Profitable, Scalable Business Model …

-Whereas the cost of NOT having a business vision and leaving it until “one day” keeps you stuck on the hamster-wheel working inside your business instead of “on” it.
+The cost of NOT having a business vision and leaving it until “one day” keeps you stuck on the hamster wheel working inside your business instead of “on” it.

-Your vision is what drives EVERYTHING in your business (strategy, business model, team, marketing…) so leaving it until “someday” isn’t an option.
+Your Vision drives EVERYTHING in your business (strategy, business model, team, marketing…), so leaving it until “someday” isn’t an option.

-So if you’re struggling to scale to the next level, chances are it’s because of your vision (or lack of)!
+If you’re struggling to scale to the next level, it’s because of your Vision (or lack of it)!

-In a study of 183 entrepreneurs — with an average revenue of $2.5 million — the growth of companies with a vision was more than double than companies without one.
+In a study of 183 entrepreneurs — with average revenue of $2.5 million — the growth of companies with a vision was more than double that of companies without one.

 This isn’t some unnecessary exercise that may or may not help…

-A clear business vision is what’s helped some of the most powerful entrepreneurs build their empires:
+A clear business vision has helped some of the most powerful entrepreneurs build their empires:

-- Elon Musk’s Vision to accelerate the world’s transition to sustainable energy.
+- Elon Musk’s Vision is to accelerate the world’s transition to sustainable energy.

-- Google’s Clear Vision to make ALL information universally accessible.
+- Google’s Clear Vision is to make ALL information universally accessible.

-- Nike’s Vision to innovate for, and inspire every athlete on the planet.
+- Nike’s Vision is to innovate for and inspire every athlete on the planet.

-A clear, vivid vision allows you to reverse engineer your entire business, literally picturing where you will be in three, five or ten years time.
+A clear, vision allows you to reverse engineer your entire business, picturing where you will be in three, five or ten years.

 It’s like creating a “movie” inside your head…

 He pictured himself on the podium with a gold medal around his neck.
-He then reversed engineered his entire race… each stroke… every possible outcome… until he had a clear “movie” in his mind.
+He then reverse-engineered his entire race… each stroke… every possible outcome… until he had a clear “movie” in his mind.